matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 - BBDuk
 - SPAdes
 - QUAST
-- Prodigal
 - Prokka

 # Setup
 1.)
-Create a parent directory (e.g., "assembly"), & in that directory, clone the repository and activate the Snakemake environment:
+In a directory of your choice, clone the repository which creates a new directory for the Snakemake workflow, & activate Snakemake:

   git clone https://github.com/matthewlfabian/Bacterial-genome-assembly_Illumina-reads.git

   conda activate snakemake

 2.)
-Verify the installed repository:
+Browse to the newly created directory & verify the installed repository:

   git remote -v